DBE Plans and Goals

 Goals

-The program goals for DBE participation covers three modal administrations:
+The program goals for Disadvantaged Business Enterprise (DBE) participation covers three modal administrations:

 The three modal DBE goals contain component goals, as well as how the goals will be met by race-conscious (meaning assigned goal) and/or by race-neutral (meaning voluntary efforts).

-The detailed goal information, breakdowns and rationale will be available for inspection and upon request (see contact information below).
+The detailed goal information, breakdowns and rationale will be available for inspection and upon request (see contact information below for each of the Modal Agencies).

-Wisconsin Department of Transportation [WisDOT] Proposed Annual DBE Goals for Federal Highway Funded Contracts for October 1, 2020 – September 30, 2023 & Request for Report Feedback and Evidence of Ongoing Discrimination
+Wisconsin Department of Transportation (WisDOT) Proposed Annual DBE Goals for Federal Funded Aeronautics Contracts for October 1, 2023 – September 30, 2026 and Request for Report Feedback and Evidence of Ongoing Discrimination

-According to the USDOT’s guidance on DBE program implementation, WisDOT must provide opportunity for your feedback and evidence which may include:
+According to the United States Department of Transportation (USDOT)’s guidance on DBE program implementation, WisDOT must provide opportunity for your feedback and evidence which may include:

 • Comments on this report, methodology, proposed goals, and WisDOT’s contracting practices